CloudLabsAI-Azure/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab1.md

 1. You will see the subscription available for you, **type 1** choose **Enter** to select the default subscription.

-1. Now, you will see the list of locations, use the up/down arrow button to navigate to **West Central US** as location, press **Enter** to select it.
+1. Now, you will see the list of locations, use the up/down arrow button to navigate to **East US 2** as location, press **Enter** to select it.

 1. You will see two options to choose the programming language for the backend API, as **Enter a value for the 'backendRuntimeStack' infrastructure parameter:**, choose **dotnet** and press **Enter**.